mangapress/documentation-gitbook/getting-started/using-manga+press.md

 Start by navigate to the WordPress admin and clicking on **Comics **\(below **Posts **in the menu\).

-Next, click on _Add New Comic_.
-This will take you to the _Add New Comic s_creen, which looks like the Add New Post screen \(minus Post-specific content areas\).
+Next, click on **Add New Comic**.
+This will take you to the **Add New Comic** screen, which looks like the Add New Post screen \(minus Post-specific content areas\).

-Start by entering a title for your comic, then to add the image click on the **Set Comic Image **link in the**Comic Image **meta-box.
+Start by entering a title for your comic, then to add the image click on the **Set Comic Image **link in the **Comic Image **meta-box.
 The link will open the Media Library popup — similar to adding a Featured Image to a post.
 From the Media Library popup, either upload your comic image or select it from the Media Library.

 \*If you're intending to organize your comic by categories \(ie: Series taxonomy\), then either select or add a new category using the Series meta-box in the right sidebar.

-Click the _Publish _buttom, or click the _Edit _link next to **Publish Immediately **to schedule the comic post to be published at a later date.
-More info on scheduling posts: [_WordPress.com: Schedule A Post_](http://en.support.wordpress.com/posts/schedule-a-post/).
+Click the **Publish** button_, _or click the **Edit** link next to **Publish Immediately **to schedule the comic post to be published at a later date.
+More info on scheduling posts: [WordPress.com: Schedule A Post.](http://en.support.wordpress.com/posts/schedule-a-post/)

 Repeat the above process until you have a group of comics.